 - Cowboy – Greet your classmates in your best cowboy voice by saying, “Howdy, partner!
 I’m Sherriff ______.”

 - Sign Language Greeting – Teach students to sign “Good Morning” or another greeting and have them greet each other.
-If you have time, you can even have them create a sign language name for themselves and introduce themselves using their sign.
+If you have time, you can even have them learn to ask a basic question, such as “How are you?”

 - Whisper Greeting – Greet each other in your quietest whisper!
 Try tip-toeing to each person you greet, too.

 - Closed Eye Greeting – Sitting in a circle, students close their eyes.
 The teacher calls out 1, 2, 3, and open!
 Students try to make eye contact with someone else and then go to that person to say hello.
 Repeat, finding a new person to greet.

 - My Favorite Friends Song – Sing the students’ names in your class to the tune of “My Favorite Things” from the Sound of Music.
 An example is given below.
 Repeat as many times as it takes to include everyone’s names.
 “Henry and Ashley and Rebecca and Charles.
 Thomas and Nia, Isabella and Michael.
 George and Annie and Lyla and Frank.
 These are a few of my favorite friends!”

 - Dice Greeting – Start with everyone standing in a circle.
 One student rolls a die and counts that number of students around the circle.
 The roller greets the person they counted and then sits down.
 The person who was greeted is the new roller.
 Continue until everyone has been greeted.